leanix/leanix-custom-reports/HowToCreateReactApp.md

 This project setup methods uses an advanced build tool: [Create React app](https://github.com/facebookincubator/create-react-app)

+Create React app projects may use ES6 (ECMAScript2015) syntax, but transpiles the code to ES5 syntax on build so that it's backward compatible.
+ES6 API's must be provided with polyfills.
+[Polyfill.io](https://polyfill.io/v2/docs/) is recommended (included in the guide below), which injects all polyfills based on the user agent string of the browser.

 See [predecessor-successor project](predecessor-successor/README.md) for an example.

 ## Table of Contents